Tim-Jackins/git-lessons/engineering/2_hello_github.md

 git push origin master
 ```

-Your terminal is going to ask you to put in your GitHub username and password so that it pushes code to your remote repo.
+Git will prompt you for your GitHub username and password in order to authorize the push.
+Keep in mind that these credentials are case-sensitive.

 Now go to your remote repository's page on GitHub.com, and refresh the page.
 Wow!
 Everything is now the same locally as it is remotely.
 Congrats on your first public repository!